 4. Incorporate Bubble Bath or Bath Oils

 Adding a bubble bath or bath oils to your water not only enhances the bathing experience with soothing scents and skin-nourishing ingredients but also helps to keep the water warm.
-The bubbles created by the bubble bath act as a thermal layer, trapping heat beneath the surface and slowing down the cooling process.
-Bath oils, on the other hand, create a thin insulating layer on the surface of the water, reducing evaporation and heat loss.
+The bubbles act as a thermal layer, trapping heat beneath the surface and slowing down the cooling process.
+Bath oils create a thin insulating layer on the surface of the water, reducing evaporation and heat loss.

 5. Utilise Hot Stones